testcontainers/testcontainers-java/docs/modules/mockserver.md

 [Setting a simple expectation](../../modules/mockserver/src/test/java/org/testcontainers/containers/MockServerContainerRuleTest.java) inside_block:testSimpleExpectation
 <!--/codeinclude-->

+See [SimpleHttpClient.java](../../modules/mockserver/src/test/java/org/testcontainers/containers/SimpleHttpClient.java) for implentation details of the `responseFromMockserver` method used above.

 ## Adding this module to your project dependencies

 Add the following dependency to your `pom.xml`/`build.gradle` file: